HeringtonPress/Systems/GURPS/Skills.md

 You do not necessarily believe in the religion you study – faith comes from within, not from book learning!
 If you do, you may ask the GM to make a secret roll against your Theology skill when confronted with moral uncertainty.
 On a success, the GM will advise you on which course of action “feels” right, given your beliefs and understanding of scripture.

 # Weapons
-Axe/Mace - DX/A
+#### Axe/Mace - DX/A
+Any impact weapon, such as an axe, hatchet, knobbed club, or pick.
+Default: Polearm-4.

-Bow - DX/A
+#### Bow - DX/A
+This is the ability to use the longbow, short bow, and all similar bows.

-Brawling - DX/E
+#### Brawling - DX/E
+This is the skill of unarmed combat but also covers the use of saps and brass knuckles.

+#### Cloak - DX/A
+This is the skill of using a cloak or a cape as a weapon.
+Offensively, you can use a cloak to entangle an opponent or to Feint.
+Defensively, a cloak works like a shield.
+It provides a Defense Bonus and gives a Block defense equal to (skill/2) + 3, rounded down.
+Default: Shield-4, or Net-4

-Crossbow - DX/E
+#### Crossbow - DX/E
+This is the ability to use all types of crossbows, including the pistol crossbow, prodd (which fires pellets or stones), and repeating crossbow.
+Default: Gun-3

+#### Fencing - DX/A
+Fencing weapons are light, one-handed weapons, usually hilted blades, optimized for parrying.
+This includes Rapiers, Main-gauche, and some Sabers.
+Default: Sword-4.

-Flail - DX/H
+#### Flail - DX/H
+Any flail or whip type weapon, such as a morningstar or nunchaku.

-Gun† (Sidearm, Longarm) - DX/E
+#### Gun† (Sidearm, Longarm, Scatterarm) - DX/E
+This is the ability to use a hand-held chemical-propellant or mass-driver projectile weapon.
+Default: Crossbow-3, or Gun-2

-Innate Attack† (Beam, Breath, Gaze, Projectile) - DX/E
+#### Innate Attack† (Beam, Breath, Gaze, Projectile) - DX/E
+This skill represents trained ability with a “built-in” ranged attack: fiery breath, super-powered energy bolts, etc. Most commonly used for targeting with magic.
+Default: Innate Attack-2

-Knife - DX/E
+#### Knife - DX/E
+Any rigid, hilted blade less than one foot long, from a pocketknife to a bowie knife.
+A knife has a very small parrying surface, which gives you -1 to your Parry score.
+Defaults: Rapier-3, or Sword-3.

-Net - DX/H
+#### Net - DX/H
+This is the ability to use a net as a thrown or melee weapon to trap and restrain targets.
+Default: Cloak-5

-Polearm - DX/A
+#### Polearm - DX/A

-Rapier - DX/A

-Cloak - DX/A
+Any very long (at least 2 yards), unbalanced pole weapon with a heavy striking head, including the glaive, halberd, poleaxe, and countless others.
+Polearms become unready after an attack, but not after a parry.
+Defaults: Spear/Staff-4, or Axe/Mace-4.

-Shield - DX/E
+#### Shield - DX/E
+This is the ability to use a shield, both to block and to attack.
+Your active defense with any kind of shield – your Block score – is (skill/2) + 3, rounded down.

-Sling - DX/H
+#### Sling - DX/H
+This is the ability to use a sling or staff sling.

-Spear/Staff - DX/A
+#### Spear/Staff - DX/A
+Any long, balanced pole weapon with a thrusting or striking head, including spears, javelins, tridents, and simple wooden poles.
+Defaults: Polearm-4.

-Sword - DX/A
+#### Sword - DX/A
+A sword is a rigid, hilted blade with a thrusting point, cutting edge, or both.
+All swords are balanced, and can attack and parry without becoming unready.
+Default: Fencing-4, or Knife-4.

 # Techniques
 You (or your GM!) may want a way to improve your ability with a specific application of a skill without increasing the overall skill level.
 Allowing this in the game makes play (and character sheets) more complex.
 As a result, the following section is purely optional.

 You need not buy a technique to use it.
 If you have even one point in a skill, you may use all that skill’s techniques at default.
 To avoid a cluttered character sheet, though, only note techniques that you know at better than default level.

-Blind Fighting - Per/VH

 Captivate - Will/H